BACK

 The Georgia real estate market has several noteworthy markets.
 Here are three of the most noteworthy:

-The capital of Georgia is the most populated city in the state.
+The capital of Georgia is the most populated city in the state going into 2026.
 It’s home to a diverse population and a robust economy.
 Its rich history, vibrant nightlife, and wide-ranging food options make it a desirable destination for lots of people.

 Savannah is a quintessential southern city in Georgia.
 It’s the eldest city in the state with a population of around 150,000.
 It’s known for pristine parks, old southern architecture, and lots of history.

-The real estate market is fairly competitive with home prices rising 6.7% compared to last year.
-The number of homes sold is also up 7.2% from last year.
+The real estate market is fairly competitive with home prices rising 2.5% compared to last year.
+The number of homes sold has stabilized since last year, and is a strong market going into 2026.

 This busy college town boasts a rich artistic and musical heritage.
 The University of Georgia is the largest college in the state.
 Athens isn’t just for students, though, the music scene attracts plenty of visitors and out-of-towners.

-The median home price in Athens as of May this year was $360,000, which is 9.8% greater than last year.
-Athens has a DOM of 29 days, which means houses go quicker than in many other parts of Georgia.
-Thus, the city is more of a seller’s market.
+The median home price in Athens as of November this year was $336,000, which is 2.0% decrease compared last year.
+Athens has a DOM of 51 days, but this still means houses go quicker than in many other parts of Georgia.
+Thus, the city is more of a seller’s market as 2026 approaches.

 Factors Impacting the Georgia Housing Market